 2026 reformAll tracks

-Decree 2025-648 comes into force on 1 January 2026: B2 level required for naturalisation, B1 for the residence card, a 40-question civic exam across 5 themes.
-Here is everything that changes and how to prepare.
+Decree 2025-648 takes effect on 1 January 2026: B2 level required for naturalisation, B1 for the resident card, a 40-question civic exam across 5 themes.
+Here is everything that changes — and how to prepare.

 Contents

-1 January 2026 marks the most important shift in French naturalisation procedure in a generation.
-Decree No 2025-648 of 15 July 2025[1], supplemented by the order of 10 October 2025[2], redefines the language requirements and introduces a new mandatory civic exam.
+1 January 2026 marks the most significant change to French naturalisation procedure in a generation.
+Decree no. 2025-648 of 15 July 20251, completed by the order of 10 October 20252, redefines the language requirements and introduces a mandatory civic exam.

 B2